WCSCourses/Comp_Sys_Bio2025/course_data_2025/Monday_PathwaysNetworks_MSK/README.md

 ### Overview
 In this practical session, we will perform pathway and basic network analysis to explore gene expression changes in senescent cells.

-Session Format: This will be an interactive session with short lectures/introductions and group discussions between modules.
-Please be prepared to engage with the material and share your findings.
+**Session Format**: This will be an interactive session with short lectures/introductions and short discussions between modules.

 ---